 This is the most common type of hair loss that people experience.
-It’s often referred to as male or female pattern baldness – and while you likely know the pattern for males (bald on top with full hair around the sides of the head), many people don’t realize the pattern is dramatically different for women — so a lot of women who suffer from this type of hair loss often don’t realize this is what’s happening, especially early on when it only appears their hair is thinning along their part line.
+It’s often referred to as male or female pattern baldness, and while you likely know the pattern for males (bald on top with full hair around the sides of the head), many people don’t realize the pattern is dramatically different for women.
+This means a lot of women who suffer from this type of hair loss often don’t realize this is what’s happening, especially early on when it only appears their hair is thinning along their part line.

 Female pattern hair loss is known to affect half of women by the time they reach the age of 653.
 The majority of women who do suffer from hair loss will experience it after menopause.
 The condition is hereditary but is also closely linked to hormone levels, specifically with testosterone levels.
 Female pattern baldness appears in three stages.
 First, thinning hair develops along the natural parting of your hair.
 Then, the part widens exposing more and more scalp.
 Finally, thinning spreads to the point where hair becomes sparse enough to see through to the scalp.

-this condition causes hair loss all over the body, including eyebrows and eyelashes
+This condition causes hair loss all over the body, including eyebrows and eyelashes, and is very rare.

 Trichotillomania is a condition that mostly occurs in children in which they pull out their own hair.
 This is typically an attempt to self-soothe through a period of extreme stress or even PTSD.

 Scarring alopecias were long thought to damage the hair follicles in a way that was not treatable.
-But some patients have had success with nanofat stem cell injections, which work by isolating and concentrating your own stem cells for reinjection into the scalp.
-Nanofat has been used in many applications including poorly healed wounds, so it stands to reason that it may be a good option for these previously untreatable conditions.
-Scarring alopecias are often the effect of diseases, such as lupus, erthematosus, etc., and properly treating and controlling the underlying disease is an important key to any successful long-term result.
+But some patients have had success with MicroFat injections, which work by isolating and concentrating your own ADSC for reinjection into the scalp.
+MicroFat has been used in many applications including poorly healed wounds, so it stands to reason that it may be a good option for these previously untreatable conditions.
+Scarring alopecias are often the effect of diseases, such as lupus, erythematosus, etc., and properly treating and controlling the underlying disease is an important key to any successful long-term result.

 There are certain treatments that work best for each cause of hair loss, and there are some treatments that won’t work at all for certain types of hair loss.